maxmatkovski/Regression/README.md

 Practicing single linear regression on beer data set.

 ## Plotting our Data
-We will be trying to predict total calories wight grams of Carbohydrates.
+We will be trying to predict total calories with grams of Carbohydrates.

  ![Image!](Images/scatter-plot.png)